-Use only parts designed for your hearing aid.
+Ensure you only use parts designed for your hearing aid.

 Hold the bend of the speaker wire between your thumb and index finger.

 The earpiece should point towards the opening of the ear canal.

 Gently push the earpiece into your ear canal until the speaker wire sits close to your head.